sahilmanekia/winebot/README.md

 # winebot
-a content and collaborative filtering bot for recommendations and pairings in an easy conversational style

-# to run fork and download files to a project folder
+a content and collaborative filtering bot for recommendations and pairings in an easy conversational style run fork and download files to a project folder

 ## Open a cmd or anaconda terminal and then start the actions server with
 python -m rasa_core_sdk.endpoint --actions actions